 - acting as a catalyst for change (e.g. promoting the SEPA initiative).

-- A real-time gross settlement (RTGS) system is a payment system in which processing and settlement take place in real time (i.e. continuously), rather than in batch processing mode.
+- A real-time gross settlement (RTGS) system is a payment system in which processing and settlement take place in real time (i.e. continuously), rather than in batch-processing mode.
 It enables transactions to be settled with immediate finality.
 Gross settlement means that each transfer is settled individually, rather than on a net basis.
-TARGET and its successor TARGET2 are examples of RTGS systems.
+TARGET and its successor TARGET2 are both RTGS systems.

 - For further information, see http://www.ecb.europa.eu/paym/t2s/html/index.en.html.

 - See Monthly statistics of payment instructions processed by TARGET and EURO1/STEP1.

 - Together with the payments processed on T2S DCAs, the overall turnover in 2018 reached almost €524 trillion, corresponding to a daily average of €2.3 trillion.
 The detailed figures can be found on the ECB website: Value of transactions per month processed by TARGET and selected interbank funds transfer systems.

 - See the box entitled “Changes to the statistical framework of TARGET2”, TARGET Annual Report 2013, ECB, May 2014.

 - As a consequence of the migration of the central securities depositories (CSDs) to T2S, final securities settlement of the cash leg of securities transactions is no longer carried out on the RTGS accounts of their participants in TARGET2.
 Instead, it takes place via the DCAs held in T2S.

 - The difference between the highest and the lowest value recorded during the year was 50% of the highest recorded value.